Taraf (Bengal): Annexation to Twipra

-Ratan Manikya, king of Twipra, was informed of the murder of Epivishnu, whom he was a close associate of.
-Manikya decided that the Gour administration was going too far and decided to put a stop to Govardhan's craving of invading neighbouring kingdoms.
+Ratan Manikya, king of Twipra, was informed of the murder of Epivishnu, who was a close associate.
+Manikya decided that the Gour administration was going too far and decided to put a stop to Govardhan's craving to invade neighbouring kingdoms.
 He sent a contingent towards Brahmanchal to attack Amar Singh.
 Singh's forces were outnumbered, and requested assistance from Govardhan.
-However, Govardhan was unable to help as Gour was facing an invasion in the north from the Jaintia Kingdom.
-Singh was killed by the Twipra forces and the Kuki chiefs saw this as an opportunity for them to annex Brahmanchal to the Twipra Kingdom.
+However, Govardhan was unable to help, as Gour was facing an invasion in the north from the Jaintia Kingdom.
+Singh was killed by the Twipra forces, and the Kuki chiefs saw this as an opportunity for them to annex Brahmanchal to the Twipra Kingdom.
 Jaidev Rai, son of the minister of Raja Upananda, who was the king of Brahmanchal before Amar Singh, was made the feudal ruler under the Twipras.
-They then proceeded to Tungachal, in an attempt to dethrone Shandul.
+They then proceeded to Tungachal in an attempt to dethrone Shandul.
 In fright, Shandul fled Tungachal for Gour, thus enabling the Twipras to bloodlessly annex Tungachal to its kingdom as well.
-Epivishnu's minister, Bhadra Janardan, was appointed as the feudal ruler of Tungachal under the Twipra Kingdom as Epivishnu's son, Tungamadhav, was still a child.
+Epivishnu's minister, Bhadra Janardan, was appointed as the feudal ruler of Tungachal under the Twipra Kingdom, as Epivishnu's son, Tungamadhav, was still a child.